-However, I would be doing you a disservice not to point out that for new sellers it’s not always peaches and creams.
-Your new listing, no matter how unique, will most likely be buried within 100s or 1000s of other similar listings from older stores.
+However, I would be doing you a disservice not to point out that for new sellers, it’s not always peaches and creams.
+Your new Etsy listing, no matter how unique, will most likely be buried within 100s or 1000s of other similar listings from older stores.
 In fact, Etsy’s algorithm is designed specifically to prioritize older stores.

-Shopify, as such, is well positioned not only to benefit from this ecommerce revolution but help millions of small businesses and makers like you to competitively sell online without having to worry about expensive software development costs associated with building an ecommerce software from scratch.
+Shopify, as such, is well positioned not only to benefit from this ecommerce revolution but help millions of small businesses and makers like you to competitively sell online without having to worry about expensive software development costs associated with building ecommerce software from scratch.

 Etsy is not a platform to build your brand but rather a platform to give your brand early exposure and test out your unique value proposition.

 If that isn’t readily evident, you will quickly come to realize the design limitations when you try to tweak and twist your Etsy store.
 There are only a few things that can set apart your own website from millions of other ecommerce websites: